 In the interest of staff and patient safety, incidents will be reported to the Gardai immediately and charges brought against offenders.

 Parents, carers or guardians are not allowed to wear pyjamas or night wear in public areas of the hospital.
 These areas include :

 Hygiene is a very important part of our hospital’s quality system, it is essential in the prevention of Healthcare Associated Infections.
 We continue to work to provide a safe clean environment for the care of your child.
 If you have any hygiene concerns you would like to discuss please contact our Hygiene Services Standards Co-ordinator.

 This is the simplest, most effective way to reduce the risk of spreading infection.
 You should wash your hands before you look after your child, after you go to the bathroom, handle uncooked foods, change a nappy, blow your nose or touch rubbish.
 Alcohol hand gels are available throughout the hospital to remove germs from clean hands.
 Feel free to ask our staff if they have washed their hands.

 The Hospital does not accept responsibility for property belonging to you or your child during your visit.
 Please do not bring valuables or large sums of money into the hospital.
 Do not leave handbags or any other property unattended during your visit/stay.
 It is not advisable for children to bring in their mobile phones, Nintendo DS or other portable devices as they are small and may be misplaced or lost.

 Smoking is not allowed inside the hospital.

-Since February 2013 Temple Street Children’s Hospital is a no smoking campus.
+Since February 2013 CHI at Temple Street Children’s Hospital is a no smoking campus.
 If you wish to smoke please do so outside the blue perimeter line you see painted to indicate the edge of hospital grounds.

 Alcohol is not permitted in or around the hospital under any circumstances.